Calcareous sponge: Biology

 All sponges in this class are strictly marine, and, while they are distributed worldwide, most are found in shallow tropical waters.
 Like nearly all other sponges, they are sedentary filter feeders.

-All three sponge body plans are represented within class Calcarea : asconoid, syconoid, and leuconoid.
+All three sponge body plans (asconoid, syconoid, and leuconoid) can be found within the class Calcarea.
 Typically, calcareous sponges are small, measuring less than 10 cm in height, and drab in colour.
 However, a few brightly coloured species are also known.